reblocke/reblocke.github.io/_portfolio/2024-Code-RR.md

 3. Q&A and equipment
 4. Session Feedback [link to RedCap](https://redcap01.brisc.utah.edu/ccts/redcap/surveys/?s=9RRXET49H9HAAXAX)

-## Pedagical Note:
+## Pedagogical Note:
 The right way to learn how to do this is:
 - Watch someone run a code/RRT well
 - Learn the key considerations*
-- Imitate a well-run code/RRT
+- Imitate a well-run code/RRT (perhaps with simulation)
 - Receive Feedback

-Didactics are only 1 component of this
+Didactics are only 1 component of this.

 ## Methods:
 We've discussed with stakeholders and participants in the rapid response & code teams to identify the most common and consequential mistakes residents make: